Process equipment sanitation and CIP

 Ozone technology presents a novel approach to sanitizing process equipment with significantly lower water, chemicals and energy demand.
 Ozone completely replaces costs and handling of traditional sanitation methods using chemicals or hot water.
 Ozone leaves no residual chemicals after use which means final rinse is not required.
 It is also possible to apply ozone directly following cleaning - ozone rinsing.
 This enables a 3-stage CIP instead of 5 cycles.
 The figure below illustrates CIP improvements that can be made by replacing chemicals and utilizing the unique characteristics of ozone.
 It shows how a 5-stage CIP cycle can be reduced to a 4-stage cycle.

 Hot water sanitation is commonly used where chemical use is to be avoided.
-However, it is time consuming and exerts strain on forces on the mechanical equipment during expansion and contraction during heating and cooling.
+However, it is time consuming and exerts strain on the mechanical equipment during expansion and contraction during heating and cooling, causing leakages and expensive maintenance.
 Since ozone leaves no residues, it is a viable cold sanitation method in lieu of hot water use, which saves major amounts of energy and associated costs.
 This concept is illustrated below.

 The following video shows our RENA Vivo A-series as an integrated part of a CIP process, in the following example a brewery:

 While CIP refers to cleaning and sanitation of the interior of process equipment, COP refers to surface sanitation of tanks, pipes or floors.
 Typically, foaming agents are used to aid the visual inspection of cleaned versus non-cleaned areas.
 Ozone presents and opportunity to avoid exposure of chemicals during COP operations by employing an ozone system to produce ozone on demand and in-situ.
 Ozone use provides a clear indication since it leaves a gentle odor after use which is an indicator of successful sanitation.